mohimanilab/Seq2PKS/README.md

 #### Local environment

 The below packages are needed along with Python.
+User can use the provided seq2pks.yml to see all the dependences.

 * `git`
 * `pandas`